 Use the workflow editor to:

-- Add the custom statuses (e.g., “Open,” “In Progress,” “Resolved,” “Closed,” “Reopened”).
+- Add the custom statuses (e.g., “Open,” “In Progress,” “Resolved,” “Closed,” “Reopened”) so that each bug's status is clearly defined.

 - Label transitions clearly (e.g., “Start Work,” “Resolve Issue,” “Close Issue”).